Yaghnobis: 21st century

 The Yaghnob Valley comprises approximately ten settlements, each housing between three and eight families.
 There are other small settlements elsewhere.
 The upper Yaghnob River Valley was protected by an until recently almost impenetrable gorge.
 They also live in and about the Amu Darya River, the Yaghnob River, the Yaghnob Valley, the Qul River, the Varzob rivers and the town of Anzob.

 Religion

-The Yaghnobi people are Sunni Muslims but a few also profess Isma'ilism.
-Some elements of pre-Islamic religion (probably Zoroastrianism) are still preserved.
+The Yaghnobi people are Sunni Muslims.
+Many elements of the pre-Islamic Iranian religion of Zoroastrianism are still preserved.